Scott Brian Haven, Trump Supporter, Charged With Threatening To Hang, Decapitate Congresspeople

 Donald Trump supporter Scott Brian Haven was arrested Tuesday for allegedly making thousands of disturbing phone calls to members of Congress.
-He is accused of making over 2,000 calls to members of Congress, threatening them, and ranting about Democrats.
+He is accused of making over 2,000 calls to Congresspeople to threaten them and rant about Democrats.

 The complaint reveals that Haven made 1,499 calls to the Capitol Switchboard between May 17 and October 29, 2018.
 In addition, AT&T records showed another 850 calls from Haven’s number to the switchboard during the period of May 1 to May 28 of 2019.